Keyword research & SEO copywriting

-Though the topic of keyword research is not specific for Joomla, it is one of the most important phases of the SEO process.
+Though the topic of keyword research is not specific to Joomla, it is one of the most important phases of the SEO process.
 First I give a short but very important notice: make sure that your content is focussed primarily on your readers.
-Many people write for Google primarily, which results in text filled with awkwardly used keywords that is horrible to read.
+Many people write for Google primarily, which results in a text filled with awkwardly used keywords that is horrible to read.
 As long as your users are your first priority, use your keywords as wisely as possible.
-If there is a conflict between readability and exact keyword usage, choose for readability.
+If there is a conflict between readability and exact keyword usage, choose readability.
 And check your spelling (Tip: Use the Grammarly.com app in Google Chrome.
-It's free and also works excellent in your Joomla editor).
+It's free and also works excellently in your Joomla editor).

 One thing before we start selecting our keywords: Google recently claims to be less keyword-driven, and more toward themes or topics.
 Google will usually be able to define your topic from the full text you write, not just from the same keyword repeated over and over.
 This does not mean keywords are not important, but you should create diversity, by playing with synonyms and alternative terms.

 So, one of the first things to do in keyword research is to define a set of keywords you will be using.
-You will generally have a rough idea to start off with, but you should do further research as the whole site's relevancy will be based on correct use of your keywords.
+You will generally have a rough idea to start off with, but you should do further research as the whole site's relevancy will be based on the correct use of your keywords.
 Make sure you do not just target one keyword, but a range of related keywords, especially with Google's current focus on subjects rather than keywords.

-A nice tool is the SEO Keyword magic Tool by SemRush (also free, but registration required).
+A nice tool is the SEO Keyword magic Tool by SemRush (also free, but registration is required).
 This tool delivers you tons of alternative phrases and related seconds for a given keyword in just seconds.
 I like this tool a lot!

 Another tool is the Keyword Explorer by Moz.com (they are probably the best-known SEO software provider).
 A free account is needed, but then you have limited access to the tool, which also delivers lots of alternatives for a given keyword: